 The student who wishes to conduct advanced scientific research in an area of interest can elect to write a thesis under faculty supervision.
 This enhances the student's powers of quantitative and qualitative analysis as well as formal exposition.
-The topic for research must ordinarily be a current problem in the aviation business and must lend itself to empirical analysis.
+The topic for research must ordinarily be a current problem in the aviation management and must lend itself to empirical analysis.
 The finished thesis will be evaluated by a faculty committee and be kept on permanent file in the College library.
+Fees may apply.

-MGT601 - MASTER'S PROJECT - 4 credits

-The student who wishes to investigate areas of interest not sufficiently covered in coursework can elect to do one or more projects under faculty supervision.
-The topic for each project must ordinarily be a current one in an area of aviation management.
+MGT601 - MASTER'S PROJECT - 4 credits The student who wishes to investigate areas of interest not sufficiently covered in coursework can elect to do one or more projects under faculty supervision.
+The topic for each project must ordinarily be a current one in an area of aviation management and sound theoretical underpinnings must be demonstrated.
 The proposal and completed projects will be evaluated by a faculty committee and be kept on permanent file in the College library.

-This course integrates the skills and knowledge developed in earlier courses and emphasizes theoretical developments and case analysis.
+This course integrates the skills and knowledge developed in earlier courses and emphasizes theoretical developments and case analyses.
 Formulation and implementation of strategies are stressed.
+Fees may apply.